dram/trealla/README.md

 Dictionary module: namespace  'dict'
 ------------------------------------

-This is a compiled-in Prolog module that must be imported:
+This is a compiled-in module that must be imported:

 	:-use_module(dict).

-Provides control over name-value pairs in a dictionary:
+Provides control over name-value pairs in a list:

 	get(+Dict,+Name,-Value)
 	lget(+Dict,+Name,-Value)